Shure SRH1540 Review – Phenomenal Sound For Professionals

 Save money with replaceable parts so you can spend more on other studio gear.

 But in the headphone space, there are still some excellent options available that buck this trend.
 Companies like Shure and Sennheiser, to name a few, offer replaceable components.
 This attention to durability will save you money in the long term.
-Instead of having to throw out your headphones, you can simply buy the relevant part.
-You also don’t need a great deal of technical knowledge to make those replacements.

-If you are looking to buy studio headphones there are plenty of excellent options available.
+If you are looking to buy studio headphones, there are plenty of excellent options available.
 Here is a small selection of contenders worth considering.

 AKG K712 Pro Review

 The AKG K712 Pro is another superb set of studio headphones.
-Perfectly suited to serious studio work they are a workhorse pair of headphones that won’t let you down.
+Perfectly suited to serious studio work, they are a workhorse pair of headphones that won’t let you down.

 • Fantastic build quality.
 Dependable and durable headphones from a legendary manufacturer.